On average, the Chihuahua can live between 12-20 years old. It can grow up to anything between 6-10 inches and weight between 4-6 Ibs.

 However, if you look online and speak to others, there are five more Chihuahua breeds out there.
 They are the Apple head Chihuahua, Dear Head Chihuahua, Teacup Chihuahua, Fawn Chihuahua, and Merle Chihuahua.

 Long Coat Chihuahua

-The unique factor about a Long Coat is that it has a flat or slightly wavy coat.
+The unique factor about a Long Haired Chihuahua is that it has a flat or slightly wavy coat.
 Plus, this Chihuahua breed exists in a range of colors, with coats in Fawn to black.

 While they have long hair, this Chihuahua breed does not shed much.
 Similarly, because they have a lovely coat, this breed loves to be touched and stroked.
 Do note; it takes around 2-3 years for them to fully grow their coat.